loreanvictor/nokss/README.md

 </div>

 **nokss** is a drop-in stylesheet that works out of the box.
-Instead of relying on CSS classes, **nokss** uses the semantics of HTML itself to figure out how to style various elements: a button is styled like a button, a link like a link, etc. This means you can use **nokss** without needing to change your HTML at all.
+No need to use CSS classes: just write plain, semantic HTML, and nokss will style it for you (as much as it can). **nokss** is designed for prototyping, blogs, articles, small projects, and as a starting point for more invloved applications.

 To use **nokss**, simply include this line in your CSS:

 ```css
 @import 'https://unpkg.com/nokss/dist/nokss.css';
 ```

-And thats it!
-Write your HTML and **nokss** takes care of styling.
-The more semantic your HTML is, i.e. the more you use elements such as `<button>`, `<menu>`, `<aside>`, instead of just using `<div>`s everywhere, and the more you assign correct ARIA roles and attributes to them, the more **nokss** can do for you.

 <br>